 Speaking Center.
-The Speaking Center provides support and assistance to students in the area of oral communications.
-The Speaking Center is a peer tutoring organization that provides students with assistance in developing oral presentations, speeches, and other skills related to oral communications.
-Tutors work with students in thirty and sixty minute conferences and emphasize techniques that students can use in improving their communication skills.
-Follow-up sessions and additional help reinforce the learning in each session.
+The Speaking Center provides support and assistance to students in the area of oral communication.
+The Speaking Center is a peer tutoring service that provides students with assistance in developing oral presentations, speeches, and other skills related to oral communication.
+Tutors work with students in thirty or sixty minute conferences and emphasize techniques that students can use on their own.
+Follow-up sessions reinforce the learning in each session.
 Hours vary by semester and are usually announced via email.